top of page

 As ID.project evolves into hundreds of non-monuments scattered around communities, augmenting physical spaces, and enabling connection of both the physical and the virtual community, an interactive emotional mapping system will be developed, slated to be available online in the near future.

-ID. was realized and fostered during ID:CYFEST12 The International Media Art Festival, and later became an independent project curated by Isabella Indolfi and Paige King, geared towards examining themes surrounding identification.
+ID. was realized and fostered during ID:CYFEST12 The International Media Art Festival, and later became an independent project curated by Isabella Indolfi and Paige King, geared towards examining how environment informs identity.

 bottom of page